Totora Baby Jacket Pattern

 - Knit like this:

-- 1 double crochet in the first raglan.
+- 1 high stitch in the first raglan.

-- 1 double crochet in the next raglan.
+- 1 high stitch in the next raglan.

 - Add 1 extra double crochet in the gap between the two raglan stitches.